 You see there is no question that this (we read in Daniel), is the same time as what we have been reading in Revelation.

 Daniel 12:9, “And he said, Go thy way, Daniel: for the words are closed up and sealed till the time of the end.”

 Here is why some people believe that the rapture will take place at the beginning of the Great Tribulation.
-If we read the rest of (chapter 12:12), "Blessed [is] he that waiteth, and cometh to the thousand three hundred and five and thirty days”.
+If we read the rest of (chapter 12:12), “Blessed [is] he that waiteth, and cometh to the thousand three hundred and five and thirty days”.
 This time I believe is at the end of the time of the Great Tribulation, when the earth is renewed and the sheep and the goats are separated.
-Meaning after the last 42 months, (thousand three hundred and five and thirty days). an additional time of 75 days, is added for this process.
+Meaning after the last 42 months, (thousand three hundred and five and thirty days).
+An additional time of 75 days was added for this process.

 During that period of time the Julian calendar was used (only 30 days per month) so the 1260 days is correct.

 God is the same in the Old Testament as He is in the New Testament.
 It appears to me that the most important thing in our life, even more than eating and sleeping, is making sure that our names are written in the Lamb’s Book of Life.